 Radiation therapists deliver radiotherapy treatment.
-Dietitians can help your child grow and develop as normal throughout their treatment.
+Dietitians are experts on food and nutrition.
+They can help your child grow and develop as normal throughout their treatment.
 At times, some children may be unable to eat enough to either gain or maintain their weight.
 If that becomes an issue for your child, the dietitian can support you on how best to manage it.

 Play specialists use play as a preparation and distraction while making your child's experience of hospital as normal as possible.
 Play is an essential part of every child's life and supports social, emotional, intellectual and physical development.
-Schoolteachers: The Department of Education and Skills funds an education service in the hospital at both primary and secondary levels for children who are inpatients or repeat day patients.
+School teachers: The Department of Education and Skills funds an education service in the hospital at both primary and secondary levels for children who are inpatients or repeat day patients.
 Your child may attend school in the ward classroom or teachers will go to your child's bedside.
 Teachers - with help from you, your child and the school - will design an education plan for your child to follow while in hospital.
 Pastoral care team: The care and support of the whole person is important.
-As part of the hospital team, the chaplains (RC) or ministers of other faiths take particular care of the spiritual needs of your child and family.
-Chaplains are available 24 hours a day to listen, talk and/or pray with you.
-Ministers of other faiths can be contacted through the chaplains and are welcome at all times.
+The pastoral care team takes particular care of the spiritual needs of your child and family.
+Pastoral care is provided by chaplains or trained spiritual guides, catering to different religious and spiritual backgrounds.
+All families - those of different faiths and those of no faith - can receive comfort and support.
+A complementary therapist can provide therapies such as reflexology, aromatherapy, Indian head massage and mindfulness for your child.
+They can help ease some of the stress and symptoms caused by a cancer diagnosis and its treatment.
 Palliative care team: This is a group of specially trained doctors, nurses and other professionals who help support you, your child and your family if your child is diagnosed with a life-limiting cancer.
-They focus on the quality of life for your child by providing practical support, such as pain and symptom management, and also emotional support.
+They focus on the quality of life of your child by providing practical support, such as pain and other physical symptom management, and also emotional support.
 This emotional support is also available for you and your extended family.
-A complementary therapist can provide therapies such as reflexology, relaxation, aromatherapy, Indian head massage, deep breathing and mindfulness for your child.
-They can help ease some of the stress and symptoms caused by a cancer diagnosis and its treatment.
-Volunteers from Children in Hospital Ireland and Barretstown may also spend time playing with your child either in the playroom or individually.
+Volunteers from CHI and Barretstown may also spend time playing with your child either in the playroom or individually.
 These volunteers are all carefully trained and vetted.
 The ward clerk provides administrative and clerical support on the ward.
+In your community

-Community links: There are also healthcare professionals in the community that can be of help.
-In your community Family doctor (GP): Your GP will be contacted by the hospital so they are fully aware of the details of your child's case in the early stages of diagnosis and during treatment.
+There are also healthcare professionals in the community that can be of help.
+Family doctor (GP): The hospital will contact your GP so they are fully aware of the details of your child's illness in the early stages of diagnosis and during treatment.
 Public health nurse (PHN): Your clinical nurse specialist will make contact with the public health nurse and will explain how the PHN will support you at home.
 Life on the ward The ethos or code of the unit is one of holistic, family-centred care.
 It aims to promote an atmosphere of respect for all creeds and cultures.
 Safety is a priority and smoking and alcohol are not allowed within the hospital grounds.